 The COVID-19 pandemic has also resulted in material adverse economic conditions that are impacting, and may continue to impact, our business and the businesses of our suppliers and customers.
-Some analysts have predicted that such material adverse economic conditions may result in a severe economic recession.
-Although the extent and duration of the impact of the COVID-19 pandemic on our business and operations and the business and operations of our customers remain uncertain, the continued spread of COVID-19, the imposition of related public health measures and travel, health-related, business and other restrictions and the resulting materially adverse economic conditions may materially adversely impact our business, financial condition, results of operations and cash flows.
+Unemployment levels have increased significantly, and the U.S. economy has entered an economic recession.
+Some analysts have predicted that the current economic recession may persist for a significant period of time and become severe.
+Although the extent and duration of the impact of the COVID-19 pandemic on our business and operations and the business and operations of our customers and suppliers remain uncertain, the continued spread of COVID-19, the imposition of related public health measures and travel, health-related, business and other restrictions and the resulting materially adverse economic conditions may materially adversely impact our business, financial condition, results of operations and cash flows.